rabbitmq/ra/docs/internals/INTERNALS.md

 covered in [Consensus: Bridging Theory and Practice][https://raft.github.io/raft.pdf].
 In practice that means that join and leave requests are processed sequentially one by one.

-The function that manage cluster members, `ra:add_member/2` and `ra:remove_member/2`, respectively, will return as soon as the membership change state transition has been written to the log and the leader has switched to the new configuration.
+The functions that manage cluster members, `ra:add_member/2` and `ra:remove_member/2`, respectively, will return as soon as the membership change state transition has been written to the log and the leader has switched to the new configuration.

 ## Client Leader Tracking

-To interact with a Ra cluster client processes need to first discover and subsequently track the leader of the cluster.
+To interact with a Ra cluster, client processes need to first discover and subsequently track the leader of the cluster.

 Synchronous commands such as `ra:process_command/2`, `ra:members/1` always redirect